中文 / English

 (3)Research on evolution of active centers based on in-situ characterization

-Due to potential changes and special solution environments, the geometry and electronic structure of catalysts may be changed during electrocatalysis, hindering the understanding of the actual catalytic sites of catalytic reactions.
-Therefore, we are committed to using in-situ characterization to observe the evolution of catalysts during electrocatalysis, which helps to gain a deeper understanding of the constitutive relationships in electrocatalytic reactions as well as the corrosion mechanisms of catalysts.
-(1) We used in-situ synchrotron radiation to study the in-situ structural evolution of ultrathin Pd-based multimetallic nanowires catalysts during the ORR process, and the results show that the Pd-Pd bond length/strain changes dynamically with the applied potential, realizing the enhancement of the catalyst ORR activity.
-Meanwhile, we verified the relationship between the electronic structure of the catalyst and the high activity in combination with theoretical calculations.
-(2) We modulated the metal-ligand binding constants to prepare highly stable Fe-N4/C catalysts and weakly stable Fe-N2~3/C catalysts.
-Quasi-in-situ EXAFS showed that the Fe-N4/C catalysts were able to be able to maintain structural stability after stability testing, while the Fe-N2~3/C catalysts experienced structural collapse.
-(3) For the in-situ evolution of the active sites during oxygen precipitation, in-situ synchrotron radiation and in-situ Raman characterization were used to analyze the valence state and local coordination structure of the active sites, so as to derive the correlation between the in-situ transformation of the valence state and the local coordination environment of the active sites and the activity of the oxygen precipitation reaction as well as the pathway of the oxygen precipitation reaction during the oxygen precipitation process.
+Due to variation of potential and special solution environments, the evolution of geometric and electronic structure of catalysts may occur during electrocatalysis, hindering the understanding of actual catalytic sites in catalytic reactions.
+Therefore, we utilize to observe the evolution of catalysts during electrocatalysis, which helps to gain a deeper understanding in correlations between strutures and performance in electrocatalytic reactions as well as corrosion mechanisms of catalysts.
+(1) We used in-situ synchrotron radiation to study in-situ structural evolution of ultrathin Pd-based multimetallic nanowires catalysts during ORR, and the results verified that Pd-Pd bond length/strain varies dynamically with applied potential, realizing the promotion of ORR activity.
+Meanwhile, we verified that the relationships between electronic structures of catalyst and excellent activity from theoretical calculations.
+(2) We modulated the metal-ligand binding constants to prepare highly stable Fe-N4/C catalysts and unstable Fe-N2~3/C catalysts.
+Quasi-in-situ EXAFS showed that Fe-N4/C catalyst can maintain its structural stability after stability tests, while Fe-N2~3/C catalysts experienced structural collapse.
+(3) For in-situ evolution of active sites during OER, in-situ synchrotron radiation and in-situ Raman characterization were used to analyze the valence state and local coordination structure of active sites, so as to derive the correlations between in-situ evolution of valence state, local coordination environments of active sites and activity of OER as well as the reaction pathway during OER.
 Representative work: Nat.
 Catal.
-2024, DOI: 10.1038/s41929-024-01167-8; Energy Environ.
-Sci., 2024,17, 3088; Adv.
+2024, 7, 719-732; Energy Environ.
+Sci.
+2024,17, 3088-3098; Adv.
 Mater.
 2021, 33, 2006613.